 It has taken you a lifetime of hard work to accumulate those assets you currently have.
 Unfortunately, America is a litigious society and 90% of all lawsuits in the world originate in the United States.
-Given this environment, it is more important than ever to engage the services of a New York asset protection attorney to identify the legal strategies and tactics through which you can protect yourself against claims from creditors or lawsuits in the future.
+Given this environment, it is more important than ever to engage the services of a NYC asset protection attorney to identify the legal strategies and tactics through which you can protect yourself against claims from creditors or lawsuits in the future.
 After all, why should your hard work ultimately enrich a third party at the expense of your loved ones?

 Asset protection planning refers to the process of safeguarding your wealth against individuals who could have claims against it, including litigants and creditors.
 Furthermore, asset protection planning takes a holistic approach towards your estate and helps you to pass it to heirs while legally avoiding estate taxes and without probate court proceedings.
 The preservation as well as protection of wealth of clients should be the primary focus of any New York estate planning attorney.
 Knowledgeable and experienced asset protection attorneys examine all potential creditors now and in the future to give you a perspective on your overall risk and arrive at an appropriate estate planning structure.
 Protecting your assets and wealth from creditors who might have claims against those assets in the future is a fundamental way to begin a risk analysis of your current situation.
 An estate planning attorney who has experience with asset protection will review your assets and help you to prepare an estate plan that will minimize the risk that your assets will be lost to third parties in a litigation scenario.
 Tax planning is another important component of asset protection planning.
 You may not realize all of the potential risks to which your assets are currently exposed but your inability to address this planning with the help of a lawyer could expose you during life, and your beneficiaries post your death, to numerous challenges.
 Asset protection planning is needed for a broad range of different reasons, including that:

 The only time to approach asset protection planning is well in advance of any possible risk.
 A maxim of asset protection planning is that once you’ve been sued it’s too late.
 Many people do not consider the benefits of asset protection planning until they are already being sued by a creditor.
-At this point it’s going to be too late in the game to protect the assets that you have, whereas comprehensive planning done well in advance can minimize your exposure to any risks and leave you in a good place if a claim does arise.
+At this point, it’s going to be too late in the game to protect the assets that you have, whereas comprehensive planning done well in advance can minimize your exposure to any risks and leave you in a good place if a claim does arise.

 A number of different asset protection tactics and strategies can be used to protect yourself from creditors.
 These include: